 Fit is so, so, so important for making your outfits look good.
 Stacy and Clinton from What Not to Wear used to say all the time, “If you don’t have fit, you don’t have style.”
 The way items fit you can totally change how an outfit looks, causing you to go from plain or frumpy to polished and put together, just by choosing things that fit better.

 And before thoughts like, “But…I don’t know which clothes flatter my body shape!” get the better of you, put those aside.
 We’re not even there yet.
-I’m not referring to knowing which silhouettes and cuts fit your body shape, though that’s helpful and important, too.
-(And if you want that, search it on Pinterest.
-There’s so much there about it.??)
-I’m talking about one step before that–how those clothes we each deem as flattering actually FIT.
+I’m not referring to knowing which silhouettes and cuts fit your body shape, though that’s extremely important, too.
+(And if you want that, search it on Pinterest or consider joining my online course Simply Put Together where I walk you through and coach you on dressing your body shape and sooooo much more!)
+I’m talking about one step before that–how those clothes we each deem as “great for your body shape” actually FIT.

 Our first outfit: